FRCTeam1073-TheForceTeam/WPILibExtensions/README.md

-﻿#WPILib Extensions
+#WPILib Extensions
 This library is a set of C++ classes that add more functionality to the FRC WPI Library.
 These classes are used by [FRC Team 1073: The Force Team](http://theforceteam.com) in our [Ultimate Ascent Code](https://github.com/FRCTeam1073-TheForceTeam/robot13), but could probably be used to save you time when programming.

-The following Document explains all of our tools and the functionality they will add to your robot, as well as how to use them. **Don't waste time trying to work with the stock library, when you can get some great free help here from Team 1073 :)**
+The following Document explains all of our tools and the functionality they will add to your robot, as well as how to use them. **Don't waste time fiddling with the stock library, when you can get some great free help here from Team 1073 :)**

 ##Usage